g-yonchev/HikingPlanAndRescue/README.md

 ## Todos

+- show checked in only to registered
+- allow users to comment whether they have contacted relatives
+- on public page show popular routes maybe, not checked-in
+- create global error handling page

+- add how many hours are checked-in trainings overdue
 - list user\`s tracks
 - add file (kml or gpx) for track
 - parse track parameters from file